 10. Add dandelions to your compost.

 Do not toss those dandelions out after you pick them.
 Add them to your compost pile where they will break down and help enrich your soil.
-The foliage of dandelions is nutrient rich and can give your soil a boost.
-So do not toss it, instead put any dandelions and their foliage in your compost for vitamin boost for free.
+The foliage of dandelions is nutrient-rich and can give your soil a boost.
+So do not toss it, instead put any dandelions and their foliage in your compost for a vitamin boost for free.

 Remember, only try the above suggestions with dandelions that have not been treated with any chemicals or fertilizers.
 Even after washing, traces of these chemicals can stay present.
 Only use fresh dandelions that are untreated and in their natural state.